-The viral meme of Bernie Sanders has been made into a crocheted doll, and it's now being auctioned for charity
+A crocheted Bernie Sanders doll raised more than $40k for charity in an online auction

 Young told CNN that Meals on Wheels America is an official eBay charity and that King selected the organization to receive 100% of the sale.

-"Amid the pandemic, the demand for Meals on Wheels has skyrocketed as more vulnerable older adults find themselves homebound and in need of this vital lifeline," said Young in a statement.
+"Amid the pandemic, the demand for Meals on Wheels has skyrocketed as more vulnerable older adults find themselves homebound and in need of this vital lifeline," said Young in a statement earlier this week.
 "The awareness for our cause is needed now more than ever, and on behalf of the entire nationwide network, we greatly appreciate the support."

 Just like the meme of Sanders, King's design and photos of her handmade doll went viral last week when she posted pictures of her creation on social media.
-She told CNN it took her seven hours to crochet the 9-inch doll that is made to sit.
-A tiny wooden bench will be included with the doll.
+She told CNN it took her seven hours to crochet the 9-inch doll that is made to sit, and a tiny wooden bench is included.

 King, from Corpus Christi, Texas, patterned it off a previous doll she made of Sanders when he ran for president in 2020.
 This time, she added the now-famous brown and white knit mittens along with a blue felt face mask.